oldmanfury/tt_warp/README.md

 The six knobs are:

 1: pops

 2: craclkes

 3: hiss

 4: amplitude of pitch warble.
 Warble is set to 33 1/3 rpm.
 I like LP's.

 5: bandpass center

 6: bandpass Q

-5 and 6 can lead to distortion, ringing, etc.  I use them to thin the sound.
+The bandpass is the stock puredata one - it can lead to distortion, ringing, etc.  I use it to thin the sound.

 Help?
 Email me at logo64@gmail.com